 Below: 1st photo - The upper flower heads are larger than those below.
 2nd photo - The phyllaries have rounded to truncated tips and the middle series may have translucent purplish margins as seen here.
 3rd photo - Stems may be green to reddish and sparsely to densely hairy.

 Below: The basal leaves are up to 1 1/2 inches wide and 8 inches long, lanceolate in shape.
 The surface can be hairy with gland dots as seen here above right.

 Below: Upper stem leaves are more linear with one central vein and can be densely hairy top side (1st photo) and underside (2nd photo).

 Notes: Liatris ligulistylis is not indigenous to the Garden area, it was planted later.
-It may very well be the species that Eloise Butler reported planting in 1908, '10, '13, '14 and '17 with plants obtained from her foraging area at what is now the Minnehaha Park area of Minneapolis.
+It may very well be the species that Eloise Butler reported planting in 1908, and in many years thereafter, with plants obtained from her foraging area at what is now the Minnehaha Park area of Minneapolis.
 She reported collecting L. scariosa, Northern Blazing Star, which looks similar, but is not known in Minnesoa.
 Martha Crone recorded this plant on her 1951 Garden Census.
+She too reported planting L. scariosa and her plants may well have been L. ligulistylis.
 The plant is found in the U.S. from Wisconsin westward to the Rocky Mountains.
 It is found in most Minnesota counties except those in and near the Arrowhead.